carlosalexismorales/Election_Analysis/README.md

 # Election_Analysis
+Using Python to help audit and analyze Colorado's election

 ## Project Overview
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent logal congressional election.